jailln/UDV-server/Utils/CityGML2Stripper/Readme.md

-A small utility that strips a CityGML 2.0 (XML) files and serialize the result in a new CityGML (XML) file.
+A small utility that strip a CityGML 2.0 (XML) file and serializes the result in a new CityGML (XML) file.
 It removes appearences and generic attributes.

 ## Installation